On turbulent relations: The Gromov space

-Since the sets $U_{R,r}$ satisfy Hypothesis~\ref{h:U_R,r}, they form a base of entourages of a metrizable uniformity on $\MM_*$.
-Endowed with the induced topology, $\MM_*$ is what is called the \textit{Gromov space} in this paper.
-It is well known that $\MM_*$ is a Polish space, \textit{e.g.} Gromov~\cite{MR1699320} or Petersen~\cite{MR1480173}; in particular, a countable dense subset is defined by the pointed finite metric spaces with $\Q$-valued metrics.
+Since the sets \(U_{R,r}\) satisfy Hypothesis~\ref{h:U_R,r}, they form a base of entourages for a metrizable uniformity on \(\MM_*\).
+Endowed with the induced topology, \(\MM_*\) is what is called the \textit{Gromov space}.
+It is well known that \(\MM_*\) is a Polish space (see \textit{e.g.}\ Gromov~\cite{Gromov1999} or Petersen~\cite{Petersen1998}); in particular, the set of the pointed finite metric spaces with \(\Q\)-valued metrics is a countable dense subset of \(\MM_*\).

-Some relevant subspaces of $\MM_*$ are defined by the following classes of metric spaces: proper ultrametric spaces, proper length spaces, connected complete Riemannian manifolds, connected locally compact simplicial complexes, connected locally compact graphs and finitely generated groups (via their Cayley graphs).
+Some relevant subspaces of \(\MM_*\) are defined by the following classes of metric spaces: proper ultrametric spaces, proper length spaces, connected complete Riemannian manifolds, connected locally compact simplicial complexes, connected locally compact graphs and finitely generated groups (via their Cayley graphs).

-The following (generalized) dynamics can be considered on $\MM_*$: \begin{description}
+The following (generalized) dynamics can be considered on \(\MM_*\): \begin{description}